 You'll fit in.

-Each semester we have an average of more than 7,000 students, representing diverse nationalities and cultures, Leeward students take an average of 8.7 credits each semester on their way to a variety of educational goals.
+Each semester we have an average of close to 8,000 students, representing diverse nationalities and cultures, Leeward students take an average of 8.7 credits each semester on their way to a variety of educational goals.

 Student Ethnicity